nicosobreira/Tetris/README.md

 - [] Add sound effects;
 - [] The game velocity need to be increment depending on the score;
 - [] The score need to be render in the middle of the arena.
+- [] Remove "floating numbers" in functions, and put then in variables

 ### EXTRA